Railroad News

 I was aware that government subsidies for the construction, operation and maintenance of the infrastructure for highways and airways had artificially altered the marketplace, but I had no idea how much until I read the two books below.

 For example, did you know that for every dollar that you spend on air travel, it costs taxpayers at least twice that amount for your trip?
 In other words, if it costs $100 to purchase a ticket for air travel, taxpayers foot the bill for an additional $200 when you total all the tax money that has gone into the construction and maintenance of air terminals and the operation of federally funded air-traffic control.
 That doesn't even include the cost of the National Weather Service and the billions spent on weather satellites without which safe commercial air travel would not be possible.
+(And after 9/11/01 is the massive costs of the federalized TSA personnel and equipment plus the supplement of additional local police assigned to airports of which only a fraction is covered by additional security fees on airline tickets.)

 The economy of using highways for travel are as equally distorted.
 Without tolls, they appear to be free to use.
 In reality, highways are the most expensive of all transportation infrastructures to build and maintain.
 But you never see that cost directly as it is all paid through mandatory taxes on gasoline and from general state and federal revenues.

 Of all means of transportation, rail is the only one where passengers are expected to pay their own way in the price of a ticket!
-Every year the government tries to reduce or eliminate the subsidies to Amtrak and require riders to pay the full cost of Amtrak.
+Every year the government tries to reduce or eliminate the subsidies to Amtrak and would like to require riders to pay the full cost of Amtrak.
 In the meantime, goverment subsidies continue to grow every year for highways and air transportation!

 With the price of flight tickets and highway travel being held artifically low to travelers (while travelers still bear the full burden invisibly through taxes), it is no wonder that rail travels appears to be the more expensive alternative.
 This unequal treatment of rail transportation is unique to North America.
 Elsewhere in the world where rail travel is on an even playing field with other modes of transportation, passenger rail construction and usage is growing at an ever faster pace!